magda-io/magda/deploy/helm/internal-charts/indexer/README.md

 ![Version: 4.0.0](https://img.shields.io/badge/Version-4.0.0-informational?style=flat-square)

-A Helm chart for Magda's Indexer service
+A Helm chart for Magda's Indexer service.

+The default config will pull region mapping files from [the `magda-region-mappings` repo release download area](https://github.com/magda-io/magda-region-mappings/releases).

+For production deployment, you might want to host those region mapping files yourself in a more reliable way (e.g. put into a storage bucket).

 To config region mapping files, please refer to the this repo: https://github.com/magda-io/magda-region-mappings